 Alberta - which is responsible for approximately one-third of Canada’s total GHG emissions - chose to impose a carbon levy and performance-based emissions system.
 It did not mark, however, Alberta’s first foray into combatting GHGs.

 “Alberta is the leader [in Canada] in terms of climate change legislation, policy development and implementing legislation,” says Tom McInerney, a partner in the Calgary office of Bennett Jones LLP and co-head of its Climate Change & Emissions Trading team.
-“Alberta was the very first jurisdiction, before the federal government, that came out with binding climate change legislation in the form of ‘Alberta’s 2008 Climate Change Strategy.’”
+“Alberta was the very first jurisdiction, before the federal government, that came out with binding climate change legislation in the form of ‘Alberta’s Specified Gas Emitters Regulation’ enacted in 2007.”

 Since Alberta signed the framework, a lot of McInerney’s focus, he says, “has been on helping clients understand the latest elements of Alberta’s climate change policy.
 This includes the carbon levy and the new output-based allocation system of the Carbon Competitiveness Incentive Regulation (CCI), which replaces the old Specified Gas Emitters Regulation.”